tinacms/tina.io/content/docs/forms.md

 ### _useForm_

 `useForm` will create a form, but will not add it to the sidebar UI at all.
 You might use this for content that will be [edited inline](/docs/inline-editing), if you don't want the form to also appear in the sidebar.

-Whichever you use,
-In all cases, (configuration, what they return, etc) (or:) all three forms ...

 ## Form Configuration